Beloved Baby Eaglet In D.C. Euthanized After Suffering West Nile Disease

 But it was not to be.
 Something was wrong with Valor.
 He was transferred to a bird rescue and research facility, which reported that he was severely underweight and anemic.

-The bird's fans watched and waited nervously, to see if he would recover.
+The bird's fans watched and waited nervously, to see whether he would recover.

-Mr. President and The First Lady have been raising young eaglets in a picturesque tulip poplar in the National Arboretum — a spot they picked themselves, for the record — since the spring of 2015.
-The D.C.
-Eagle Cam, organized by the American Eagle Foundation, has been broadcasting their family life on the Internet since 2016.
+Mr. President and the First Lady have been raising young eaglets in a picturesque tulip poplar in the National Arboretum — a spot they picked themselves, for the record — since the spring of 2015.
+The DC Eagle Cam, organized by the American Eagle Foundation, has been broadcasting their family life on the Internet since 2016.

-Passionate NPR.org readers might remember that first season in the nest — we covered every pip and every hatching of eaglets "Freedom" and "Liberty."
+Passionate NPR.org readers might remember that first season in the nest — we covered every pip and every hatching of eaglets Freedom and Liberty.

-The next year, Mr. President and the First Lady raised "Honor" and "Glory," again before a long-distance audience.
+The next year, Mr. President and the First Lady raised Honor and Glory, again before a long-distance audience.

 Table for 4 please...
 Watch LIVE! #americaneaglefoundation #dceaglecam #baldeagles #DC pic.twitter.com/sc5rlbNJjJ— Mr. P & First Lady (@dceaglecam) May 7, 2018

-So by the time they emerged from their eggs this spring, Valor and Victory had already inherited a crowd of eager eagle-watchers who had followed the avian First Family for years.
+So by the time they emerged from their eggs this spring, Valor and Victory had already inherited a crowd of eager eagle-watchers who had followed the avian first family for years.

 This year, they watched Victory and Valor from the time they were eggs, carefully guarded by their parents, through the thrill of the first shakes of the hatching egg.